AKEric/skinner/README.md

 Skinner is closed source code:  You are welcome to use it for your benefit for free without restriction, but the secret sauce is kept behind the counter.

-By using/installing it you're accepting all repsonsibilities for its usage, and release me from all liability.
+By using/installing it you're accepting all repsonsibilities for its usage, and release me from all liability: See the [License](https://github.com/AKEric/skinner/blob/main/LICENSE.md).

 Skinner is obfuscated via [PyArmor](https://pyarmor.dashingsoft.com/)